telerik/winforms-docs/scheduler/importing-and-exporting-appointments/export-to-a-custom-file.md

 {{endregion}}

-1. Then you need to pass the instances of these classes to the Import and Export methods of the scheduler:
+2\.
+Then you need to pass the instances of these classes to the Import and Export methods of the scheduler:

-        	#_[C#]_

 {{source=..\SamplesCS\Scheduler\ImportExport\ImEx.cs region=imEx}}
 {{source=..\SamplesVB\Scheduler\ImportExport\ImEx.vb region=imEx}}